If there’s a fly in the early retirement ointment–other than accumulating the portfolio needed to make it happen–it’s planning for healthcare.

 - You’ll have a dedicated income to pay the (high and ever-rising) cost of health insurance, and

 - There are generous tax breaks for the arrangement.

 Combining self-employed health insurance with an HSA enables you to deduct the cost of both without the need to itemize deductions.
-You will need a sufficient amount self-employed income to cover both the premiums and the HSA.
+You will need a sufficient amount of self-employed income to cover both the premiums and the HSA, however.

 This strategy kind of defeats the whole purpose of early retirement, especially since you’ll be working for someone else.
 But it’s a viable strategy nonetheless.

 There are more part-time jobs with health insurance than most people realize.
-You can often qualify working as few as 20 hours per week.
-Potential employers offering health insurance for part-timers include banks, credit unions, local governments, colleges, airlines, coffee shops, grocery stores and retailers.
+You can often qualify just by working as few as 20 hours per week.
+Potential employers offering health insurance for part-timers include banks, credit unions, local governments, colleges, airlines, coffee shops, grocery stores, and retailers.

 If nothing else, the part-time route may become desirable on a short-term basis, if one of the other strategies doesn’t work.

 These plans are growing in popularity, in part because they’re much less expensive than traditional health insurance, but also because they are “ACA compliant”.
 (That means you aren’t subject to the ACA penalty if you have one of these plans.)

 They’re exactly what the name implies, a plan in which many people participate, and share expenses.
 The major benefit is cost.
 The monthly payment may be only a fraction of what it will cost for traditional health insurance.